 A student has the general right to appeal decisions and/or policies that may affect his or her progress.
-A student who feels there are extenuating reasons for his or her failure to adhere to specific decisions or policies may file a written appeal with the Provost provided said appeal is filed within 2 weeks of notification of the decision.
+A student who feels there are extenuating reasons for his or her failure to adhere to specific decisions or policies may file a written appeal with the chief academic officer provided said appeal is filed within 2 weeks of notification of the decision.

-The Provost will evaluate the extenuating circumstances presented by the student.
+The chief academic officer will evaluate the extenuating circumstances presented by the student.
 Extenuating circumstances are defined as unavoidable and/or unexpected events (e.g., illness, death in the immediate family, or state of emergency caused by a disaster).
-Students petitioning the Provost with an appeal should describe the situation completely and provide outside documentation for verification purposes.
-The Provost will base his/her decision on these supporting materials.
-If it is determined that the student's circumstances were extenuating, the appeal may be approved at the discretion of the Provost.
+Students petitioning the chief academic officer with an appeal should describe the situation completely and provide outside documentation for verification purposes.
+The chief academic officer will base his or her decision on these supporting materials.
+If it is determined that the student's circumstances were extenuating, the appeal may be approved at the discretion of the chief academic officer.